Friday, June 28, 2019

 We may have piddled around a little longer than we should have - multiple alerts on our phones and an ominous looking radar on several TV screens told us that we should head back home asap.
 Severe thunderstorms rolled through the area and we carefully but quickly made our way towards North Austin.

 We got home safely and the sky virtually opened above us the minute we pulled into the driveway - a little too close to all of the lightening and high winds for me!
 Thankfully we did not lose power and within an hour or two of arriving home, it had settled down in our area, but other people lost trees and such.
 Scary!
-Crazy Texas weather - if you don't like it, just drink a cold one, wait a few minutes, and it will change!
+Crazy Texas weather - if you don't like it, wait a few minutes, and it will change!

 Monday, June 10, 2019